 Many institutions learned from this and are now revamping to include practical skills in this field.
 Getting a degree with this as the concentration goes a long way to making it easier to obtain certifications and core skills.
 Many public sector institutions look for these degrees, sometimes in lieu of a certification.

-- Can graduates of computer science programs find network security positions all over the country?
+Can graduates of computer science programs find network security positions all over the country?

-Computer science students should take every opportunity they can to learn network engineering practices including building their own switches, routers, firewalls, and intrusion-detection systems from common open-source and community projects.
+Computer science students should take every opportunity they can to learn network engineering practices, including building their own switches, routers, firewalls, and intrusion-detection systems from common open-source and community projects.
 This will greatly improve your chances of getting employed straight out of school.

-- What did your career trajectory look like after you graduated?
+What did your career trajectory look like after you graduated?
 How did you end up in your current position?

 My career trajectory initially seemed like it was going to be in IT systems engineering and management for a long time, based on what were then my current skills.
 I ended up trying to promote and do my own exploration in security by writing practical, entry-level white papers and showcasing my work to peers.

 After a decade of work and progression, I'm now a director of network penetration testing at a Fortune 100 company.
-Most of this was attributed to self-studying for cybersecurity certifications and practicing my craft on my off time after work.
+Most of this was attributed to self-studying for cybersecurity certifications and practicing my craft on my own time after work.
 Another component of this was socializing some of my craft by making articles and tutorials about network forensics and incident response.

-- What are the pros and cons of working in the network security industry?
+What are the pros and cons of working in the network security industry?

 The pace of our craft is constantly increasing the need for new and different skills.
 It gets difficult to keep up with them, and at some point you'll need to decide for yourself if you're going to stay a technical contributor or move into management.

-- What advice would you give to computer science graduates seeking a job in network security after graduation?
+What advice would you give to computer science graduates seeking a job in network security after graduation?